Who we are

 Emily is known for her work in pit orchestras and for her participation in divergent ventures across the musical spectrum.
 At home in New York, she has performed in the orchestras for the Broadway productions of “Christmas Spectacular Starring the Radio City Rockettes”, "Kinky Boots", and "Groundhog Day".
 Emily has toured the country with several National Broadway musicals, including "42nd Street”; "How the Grinch Stole Christmas... the Musical!”; Frank Loesser’s “Guys and Dolls”; and "My Fair Lady".
 She has also been a regular tenor and alto saxophone soloist with The Temptations Revue featuring Motown legend Dennis Edwards, as well as the tenor saxophonist and lead alto saxophonist with both The Temptations and The Four Tops.

-As a pit and commercial musician, Raposo has held woodwind chairs at various regional theaters such as Playhouse on Park, Ivoryton Playhouse, the Zeiterion Theater, and has worked as a sub for Goodspeed musicals and a variety of other companies across the north east.
-He has worked as a sideman in many ensembles including Hartford based salsa group Rafy e Su Orchestra, The Southcoast Jazz Orchestra, Em and the Fates, and had the privilege of playing the low reed chair in concert with Aretha Franklin.
+As a pit and commercial musician, Raposo has held woodwind chairs at various regional theaters such as Playhouse on Park, Ivoryton Playhouse, the Zeiterion Theater, and has worked as a sub for a variety of Off Broadway shows.
+He has worked as a sideman in many ensembles including Hartford based salsa group Rafy e Su Orchestra, Swingadelic, Em and the Fates, and had the privilege of playing the low reed chair in concert with Aretha Franklin.

-As an educator, Raposo coaches chamber ensembles and lessons at NYU Steinhardt School of Culture, Education, and Human Development.
+As an educator, Raposo is an instrumental Music Teacher at the Grace Church School, and an adjunct faculty member at The University of Hartford's HArtt School of Music. .
 He also maintains a private studio and teaches beginning band at Suffield Summer music camp in Suffield, CT.
 Education is an important part of his musical life, as he feels that music must be passed down effectively in order for music to thrive for generations to come.
 He holds a Bachelor’s degree in Music Education from the University of Hartford’s Hartt School of Music, and a Master’s degree in Woodwind performance at New York University with an emphasis on saxophones, flutes, clarinets, and bassoon.